Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Performance Analysis via Equilibrium

+In Proposition~\ref{prop: equilibrium}, the first optimization of $\varphi$ is the MAP formulation we saw in Section 3.
+The third optimization $\psi_2$, is very different from $\varphi$ but it has the same equilibrium as $\varphi$.
+(Of course, one can argue that $\psi_2$ is useless because it is just a re-statement of the solution.)

-$\bullet$ \textbf{Interpretation of $\psi_1(\vx)$}.
-The optimization of $\psi_1$ is informative in the sense that it completely eliminates the inverse matrix $\mW^{-1}$, as opposed to the MAP in \eref{eq: PnP analysis 1}.
+The optimization of $\psi_1$ is interesting in the sense that it is different from $\varphi$, but it still resembles the same equilibrium.
 The objective function $\frac{1}{2}\|\vx - \mW\vy\|^2$ says that instead of trying to minimize the residue between the optimization variable $\vx$ and the noisy observation $\vy$, we minimize $\vx$ with the filtered version $\mW\vy$.
-For oracle $\mW$'s where pure noise components are isolated at high frequencies (See Observation 5), $\mW\vy$ ensures that the pure noise components are eliminated.
+For oracle $\mW$'s where pure noise components are isolated at high frequencies, $\mW\vy$ ensures that the pure noise components are eliminated.
 Therefore, when minimizing $\frac{1}{2}\|\vx - \mW\vy\|^2$, we are guaranteed to only search for the signal component.

-The regularization term $-\frac{(1-\alpha)}{2}\vx^T (\mI - \mW)\vx$ is a concave function for any $0 \le \alpha \le 1$, because $\mI-\mW$ is positive semi-definite.
+The regularization term $-\frac{(1-\rho)}{2}\vx^T (\mI - \mW)\vx$ is a concave function for any $0 \le \rho \le 1$, because $\mI-\mW$ is positive semi-definite.
 The concave function \emph{injects} high frequency components that are lost by $\mW\vy$.
-In the extreme cases when $\alpha = 1$, we have
+In the extreme cases when $\rho = 1$, we have

 and so the minimizer is just $\vxhat = \mW\vy$.
-When $\alpha = 0$, we have
+When $\rho = 0$, we have